Moldova accuses Russia of energy blackmail, 'ready for any scenario' | Headlines

 Spinu said Moldova had reserved more than 200 million cubic meters of gas in Ukrainian storage facilities for the winter.
 "There is no more room for pressure, blackmail and deceit.
 Together we will achieve energy security," Spinu wrote on Telegram.

-The Ukrainian gas transmission system operator said on Tuesday that Gazprom had manipulated the facts "in order to justify the decision to further limit the volume of gas supplies to European countries."
+The Ukrainian gas transmission system operator (GTSOU) said on Tuesday that Gazprom had manipulated the facts "in order to justify the decision to further limit the volume of gas supplies to European countries."
+"This is an attempt once again to put pressure politically in exclusively commercial relations," Olga Bielkova, Director of Government and International Affairs at GTSOU, told Reuters on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)